Female lions are the primary hunters of the pride. They work together to gather food for their young.

 Enzi, meaning powerful, is courageous and likes climbing on rocks and limbs outdoors.

-Mashaka is the mischievious cub and enjoys playing with Nyack's mane.
-He also enjoys wrestling his siblings.
+Mashaka is the mischievious and enjoys wrestling his brother.

-Mashaka loves exploring the exhibit in the afternoons and loves playing with his entire family, especially with Nyack, their father.
+Mashaka loves exploring the exhibit in the afternoons.
 His name means "troublemaker."

 Sukari, like her brothers, love ice treats!
 She enjoys climbing on the rocks and limbs in the exhibit with her brothers.
 Her name means "sweet".